 What if I would like assistance to vote?

-In addition, pursuant to Section 208 of the federal Voting Rights Act, “Any voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union.”
+In addition, under the federal Voting Rights Act, “Any voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter’s choice, other than the voter’s employer or agent of that employer or officer or agent of the voter’s union.”
 This federal law applies to all elections in all states and supersedes any state law.
 No proof of disability, illiteracy or limited English proficiency is required.

 Can I assist other voters?